Habeebhassan/predictive_-maintenance/README.md

 10. Documentation and Knowledge Transfer:
 - Task: Document the entire process, including data preprocessing steps, model architecture, and implementation details.
 - Approach: Create comprehensive documentation for easy maintenance and future scalability.
 Conduct knowledge transfer sessions with relevant stakeholders.

+# Expected Outcomes:
+- A predictive maintenance system capable of forecasting equipment failures with a high degree of accuracy.
+- Reduction in unplanned downtime and associated costs.
+- Improved safety and operational efficiency in the oil and gas facilities.